quic-weijshen/qrb_ros_samples/ai_vision/sample_face_detection/README.md

 ```

-Then you can check ROS topics with the name`/mediaface_det_image` in rviz
+Then you can check the /mediaface_det_image ROS topic in rviz.

 </details>